Xenearkr/DARE/README.md

 </p> -->

 ## 📢 News
-- [2026-04-18]: Add an example of multi nodes rl training for llada d1
+- [2026-04-18]: Add an example of multi nodes rl training for LLaDA d1.
 - [2026-03-23]: Support d-treerpo algorithm for LLaDA and Dream.
 - [2026-03-16]: Support bgpo and ebpo for LLaDA2.X.
 - [2026-03-13]: Fix bugs in SDAR SGLang rollout and dp actor.